-The Freedom of Information Act (FOIA) is a state statute that provides the public the right to access government documents and records.
+The Freedom of Information Act (FOIA) is a state statute that provides the public with the right to access government documents and records.
 The premise behind FOIA is that the public has a right to know what the government is doing.
-The law provides that a person can ask a public body for a copy of its records on a specific subject and the public body must provide those records, unless there is an exemption in the statute that protects those records from disclosure.
+The law provides that a person can ask a public body for a copy of its records on a specific subject and the public body must provide those records, unless there is an exemption in the statute that protects those records from disclosure (for example: records containing information concerning trade secrets or personal privacy).